rouralberto/terraform-alicloud-cr/README.md

 | repositories | List of optional repositories to be created on apply | list(string) | - | no |
 | repo_autocreate | Boolean, when it set to true, repositories are automatically created when pushing new images.
 If it set to false, you create repository for images before pushing | bool | - | no |

-You can create repositories by populating the `repositories` variable with list of strings.
+You can create repositories by populating the `repositories` variable with a list of strings.

 ## Outputs
 | Name | Description |